amber-smalltalk/amber-ide-starter/README.md

 This is a library to be used within a project.
 There is an index.html that demonstrates the functionality.

+MOVED
+====

+Amber IDE starter is now at https://lolg.it/amber/amber-ide-starter.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

 ## How to try

 So to just try it, clone it, bower install, amber config, amber serve and point the browser to http://localhost:4000